-Comment Snob is an extension for Google Chrome that filters out undesirable comments from comment threads on the Web.
-You can install it here.
+Comment Snob is an extension for Google Chrome and Mozilla Firefox that filters out undesirable comments from comment threads on the Web.
+You can install it in Chrome or install it in Firefox.

 It comes with support for YouTube by default, but you can add support for many other sites by installing Comment Snob rules.
 For each rule that you install, you can choose from the following filtering parameters: